 Capital Improvement Plans.
 The City has authorized a 20-Year Master Improvement Plan (the "Master Plan") for the System.
-The City intends to accomplish the Master Plan in four phases.
-Each phase of the Master Plan will include \$5,000,000 in capital improvements to the System, for a total of \$20,000,000 in capital improvements over the 20-year period.
-The City issued the 2015 Bonds to finance the costs of phase one of the Master Plan.
-The City anticipates financing all or a portion of the costs of the remaining three phases of the Master Plan by the issuance of water and sewer revenue bonds.
-The City may issue additional water and sewer revenue bonds in 2021 to finance the costs of phase two.
+The City intends to accomplish the Master Plan in multiple phases.
+The cost of the capital improvements in the Master Plan is approximately \$20,000,000.
+The City issued the Bonds Refunded to finance the costs of phase one of the Master Plan.
+The Improvements to be financed by the Bonds constitute phase two of the Master Plan.
+The City anticipates financing all or a portion of the costs of the remaining phases of the Master Plan by the issuance of water and sewer revenue bonds in the future.